Open Membership RSS 0.4

 3. Cross-Publisher Bundles

 A bundle is a single subscription that grants access to content from multiple publishers.
-The challenge: nothing in 0.3 lets a subscriber prove to Publisher B that they paid Publisher A’s bundle product.
-Federated trust is required.
+A subscriber paying Publisher A’s bundle product MUST be able to prove that entitlement to Publisher B without re-authenticating against Publisher B’s payment system.
+This requires a federated trust mechanism, defined below.

 3.1 The Aggregator Pattern